lgiordani/cabook/manuscript/part_1_tools/chapter_03_mocks.md

 which is raised because patching tries to replace the `now` function in `datetime.datetime` with a mock, and being the module immutable this operation fails.

-There are several ways to address this problem, but all of them leverage the fact that, when you import of subclass an immutable object what you get is a "copy" of that is now mutable.
+There are several ways to address this problem.
+All of them, however, start from the fact that importing or subclassing an immutable object gives you a mutable "copy" of that object.

 The easiest example in this case is the module `datetime` itself.
 In the `test_log` function we tried to patch directly the `datetime.datetime.now` object, affecting the builtin module `datetime`.
 The file `logger.py`, however, does import `datetime`, so this latter becomes a local symbol in the `logger` module.
 This is exactly the key for our patching.
 Let us change the code to